 Baby chicks need to be kept warm.
 I remember someone saying.
-“I took my chicks home and they died.”
-I ask if they had them under a heat lamp or something to keep them warm.
+“I took my chicks home and they died,” I ask if they had them under a heat lamp or something to keep them warm.
 They said no but their house was warm.
 Baby chicks need to be kept warm.
 They need to have a temperature of 90-95 degrees available at all times for the first week.
 It is very important to make sure you have them in an area that is free from drafts also.

 I have used many methods to keep them warm and contained.
-One way I have raised them is with a heat lamp.
+One way I have raised them is using a heat lamp.
 I hang a heat lamp from a string so that I can raise it and lower it as needed.
 If the baby chicks are as far away from the light they can get, you need to raise your light a little.
-It is too hot for them and they will become dehydrated or just to hot and die.
+It is too hot for them and they will become dehydrated or just too hot and die.
 If the chicks are under your light and they are in a bunch you need to lower light.
-They are to cold and will suffocate and die as they bunch up.
+They are too cold and will suffocate and die as they bunch up.

 A few times I used a large washing machine box with pine shavings in the bottom.
-One of the reasons I don’t like to use a box is fire hazard with the heat lamp.
-When I have a small amount of chicks I have used a tote and my favorite is a watering trough.
+One of the reasons I don’t like to use a box is a fire hazard with the heat lamp.
+When I have a few chicks I have used a tote and my favorite is a watering trough.
 There are also many commercial things you can use, fancy brooders, which I now have and have used many years.
 Make sure whatever you use as a container, is safe from predators and is not drafty.

 An important factor to remember is ease of cleaning.
-I like to use shavings in the bottom.
+I like to use shavings on the bottom.
 They are easy to clean out, but make sure you use pine shavings.
 It is not good for them to use cedar shavings.
 Some people use newspaper.
 Sometimes the chicks will get little spots on their legs.
 They can be allergic to the print on the newspaper.
 Just a few things to remember.
 It is very important to keep it clean.
 This will help your chicks to stay healthy.

 Baby chicks need fresh water!!
 Remember they can drown very easily.
-If you have a water dish that is very deep be sure and use marbles or small rocks in the bottom of it.
+If you have a water dish that is very deep, be sure and use marbles or small rocks in the bottom of it.
 Baby chicks will walk right through the water so the marbles or small rocks will help keep them from drowning and getting all wet.
 The following links have great ideas for brooders and for feed and water containers.

 That leads us to a very important topic – feed.
 You can choose medicated and non medicated, but make sure you are using chick starter.
-Some people like to feed the medicated to keep their chicks from getting things like cocccidiosis.
+Some people like to feed the medicated to keep their chicks from getting things like coccidiosis.
 I had people at the store purchase scratch for their chicks as their main diet.
-In my opinion scratch is not easily digested for baby chicks and there is not enough nutrients for them.
+In my opinion, scratch is not easily digested for baby chicks and there are not enough nutrients for them.

 This is a great time to start planning and preparing for those baby chicks.
 Check back for more articles on raising chickens.